RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 - [x] Integrate CodeDeploy Blue/Green Deployment with Auto-Scaling and Application Load Balancer
 - [x] Set up Observability in the application at general, using AWS X-Ray, CloudTrail, VPC Flow Logs, and (maybe) ELK Stack.
 - [x] Provide infrastructure as a service by creating a CloudFormation Stack of all the stuff
-- [ ] Add a Cache layer with Redis (Write-Through or Lazy Loading strategy) - maybe before publish the API in AWS
-- [ ] Containerize the Users API microservice with Docker and update all AWS environment (using AWS Fargate) or by using ECS
-- [ ] Create a sample of how all of it can be done with Serverless in AWS with API Gateway, Lambda, DynamoDb?

 ### Simple CRUD operations for Users REST API using Express and Mongoose - *v1.0.1*